 A new season means new cast members and The Witcher has a bunch.

 Most important is the casting of Vesemir, Geralt’s father figure and fellow witcher from the books/games, who will be played by Killing Eve‘s Kim Bodnia.
+You can find out Vesemir’s origin story in Netflix’s The Witcher: Nightmare of the Wolf.

 There’s also Game of Thrones star Kristofer Hivju as Nivellan and a trio of new witchers played by Yasen Atour (Coen), Paul Bullion (Lambert) and Thue Ersted Rasmussen (Eskel).